Climate Crisis Series 1: The Individual and the Group

 Everything with a grain of salt

 As with any form of climate activism, individual action can have its downsides too.
 One person against the world can seem challenging at the best of times and downright defeating at the worst.
 The fact of the matter is that, in some cases, it really can feel like one person against the world.
-Some scholarly research I found shows that;
+Research shows that:

 I don’t put these statistics here to discourage or tear down individuals who recycle properly or are vegan, but rather highlight the problem intrinsic to individual action.
 Let’s say there is an individual who recycles perfectly, is vegan, and takes exclusively electric city transport.
 The problem with this is not the individual’s action, but the fact that it is only one person.